PAC-12 / JPC-12 Antenna Review

 One more minor annoyance I should mention is the height of the overall assembly when the extension poles and loading coil are fitted.
 When I needed to adjust the length of the whip for tuning, I was just about able to.
 Anyone much shorter than my 5’ 10” (178cm) might struggle to reach, and need to dismantle part of the antenna in order to tune the whip length.

-But overall, I’m happy with this antenna and certainly feel like I’ve got my money’s worth.
+Overall, I’m happy with this antenna and certainly feel like I’ve got my money’s worth.
 It’s a neatly packaged kit, and everything feels solidly well-made.
-I look forward to giving it a shot on future POTA adventures!

 Add a Comment